-Dr Maliha Khan is a Nonresident Senior Fellow at the Atlantic Council South Asia Center.
-She is also Chief Programmes Officer at Malala Fund where she leads the strategic direction and effective delivery of Malala Fund’s programmatic work to increase financing for girls education and to remove social norm and policy barriers that prevent girls from getting 12 years of quality education.
-Dr Khan is an international expert in program design and performance, learning and accountability, with a focus on women and girls’ empowerment.
-She has designed rights-based programs focused on women and girls, been a professor of gender studies and has implemented women’s programs in marginalized regions of Pakistan.
-Dr Khan has worked extensively on frameworks for difficult to measure concepts such as gender empowerment, attitude and perception change and resilience.
-She has led program quality, impact measurement and knowledge management functions at CARE USA and Oxfam America.
+Dr. Maliha Khan was a nonresident senior fellow at the Atlantic Council’s South Asia Center.
+She is also chief programmes officer at Malala Fund where she leads the strategic direction and effective delivery of Malala Fund’s programmatic work to increase financing for girls’ education and to remove social norm and policy barriers that prevent girls from getting 12 years of quality education.
+Dr. Khan is an international expert in program design and performance, learning, and accountability, with a focus on women and girls’ empowerment.
+She has designed rights-based programs focused on women and girls, been a professor of gender studies, and has implemented women’s programs in marginalized regions of Pakistan.
+Dr. Khan has worked extensively on frameworks for difficult-to-measure concepts such as gender empowerment, attitude and perception change, and resilience.
+She has led program quality, impact measurement, and knowledge management functions at CARE USA and Oxfam America.

 Dr. Khan has extensive experience in designing and implementing complex multi-country systems for large organizations and complex programs, and innovating the use of ICT, new forms of data collection and real time monitoring in M&E systems.
 While at Oxfam she oversaw the organization’s ICT for Development initiative and the Oxfam confederation wide “Responsible Data Policy”, the first policies of its kind in any development organization.